markNZed/processism-react-three/storyboard.md

 We’ll start with a single large entity.
 As it becomes transparent, we reveal the smaller entities that compose it.
 These smaller entities are connected by arcs, representing active relationships.
 When these connections move in a coordinated, repeating pattern, we observe what’s known as a coordinated process.
 A good example would be the regular beating of a heart, where cells work in harmony to maintain a consistent rhythm.

 However, not all processes are coordinated.
 As we move forward, you’ll notice some connections randomly arise and cease, representing uncoordinated processes.
-Here, the movements are less predictable, more chaotic—similar to individual actions in a marketplace, where no consistent pattern governs the behavior.
+Here, the movements are more unpredictable—similar to individual actions in a marketplace, where no consistent pattern governs behavior.

 Now, zooming out, we can observe the entire system in action.
 Multiple processes—both coordinated and uncoordinated—are happening simultaneously.
 The coordinated ones create stable, recurring patterns, while the uncoordinated ones introduce unpredictability into the system.

 This broader view reveals a key insight: even within a single entity, there are layers of processes constantly interacting.
-Processes don’t just occur inside entities; they also occur between entities, creating networks of evolving interactions.
+These processes don’t just happen within entities but also between them, creating networks of evolving interactions.
 Whether coordinated or uncoordinated, every process contributes to shaping the system as a whole.

 In processism, an entity itself is not a static object; it is the product of many ongoing processes.
 These processes, whether predictable or unpredictable, are always in flux—constantly shifting, evolving, and shaping the world around us.